resque/resque-pool/README.md

 How to use
 -----------

-To configure resque-pool, you can use either `resque-pool.yml` or `config/resque-pool.yml`.
-To use resque-pool, require its rake tasks (`resque/pool/tasks`) in your rake file, and call the `resque:pool` task.
+To configure resque-pool, create a `config/resque-pool.yml` with your worker counts.
+To use resque-pool, require its rake tasks (`resque/pool/tasks`) in your rake file, and run `resque-pool`

 The YAML file supports both using root level defaults as well as environment specific overrides (`RACK_ENV`, `RAILS_ENV`, and `RESQUE_ENV` environment